alexanderjhoward/alexanderjhoward.github.io/README.md

-# Alex's Person Hosting Site
+# Alex's Personal Hosting Site
 Here I'll be keeping interactive graphs, data, and other things I feel would be handy to have backed up and available on Github.
 Enjoy!